 The best way to make a page better is to be an advocate of your target user.
-What they want most is to complete their top tasks as soon as possible.
+What they want most is to complete their top tasks as easily as possible.
 A happy user trusts you more and is more likely to grant you the halo effect.
-This establishes is good relationship between you and your user, making future interactions more successful.
+This establishes is good relationship between you and your user, making interactions more successful.

 How to make top tasks easier to do

-- Use your target user's language
+- Use your target user's language vs. institutional language.

-- Use headings and lists to make scanning easy
+- Use headings and lists to make scanning easy.

 - Write as succinctly as possible.
 It's easy to hammer out walls of text.
 It's hard to find out exactly what's important to your user and use as few words as possible.
 Same principles as Copywriting 101.